debiki/talkyard/README.md

 Want to contribute?
 Feel free to say hello in [our community](https://www.talkyard.io/forum/), or maybe open an issue or a PR (pull request) here at GitHub.

+Here's how to translate to a new language: [i18n-README](translations/i18n-README.md) (step 1 and 2 only).

 You need to read and agree to our [Contributor License Agreement](./docs/CLA-v1.txt).
 You do that by reading it (please do — there's a human friendly intro) and appending a single line paragraph with your real name (no pseudonyms) and the following text, to all your commit messages: